 Association for Computing Machinery

-Mission: to advance the science and application of information technology by providing students with real world information through guest speakers, workshops, seminars, projects, and other activities.
+Mission: ACM’s mission is to advance the science and application of information technology by providing students with real world information through guest speakers, workshops, seminars, projects, and other activities.
 Information about job trends, internships, and scholarships is always updated to help students take a stand in their future career.

 Association for Computing Machinery for Women in Computing